seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 **Unit tests** ensure the preprocessor produces exact output for very specific input features and configuration, and throws errors properly.

 **Smoke tests** are about ensuring the preprocessor behaves properly for your project location, and that its results "look right" for a variety of input features.
 It does this by loading example shapes from the project `examples/features` directory.
-It then runs the preprocessing function on the examples, makes sure they produce "truthy" output, and saves them to `examples/output`.
+It then runs the preprocessing function on the examples, makes sure they produce output, and saves them to `examples/output`.

 To test your preprocessing functions, we need to create example features within the extent of our Micronesian planning area.
 To do this, run the following script: